The Atlantic Cities, January 29, 2013

 His new venture, Loveland Technologies, is an experiment in using cyber-technology to tackle Detroit's huge housing and delinquent property problems...
 He recently launched an interactive web site mapping and profiling for potential buyers each of the roughly 13,000 houses in foreclosure that the city put up for sale in an eBay-style auction last month.
 Prices started at about $500.

-Bridge, November 8, 2011
+November 21, 2011

 It brings order to what used to be a phone book of confusing information, making it easily accessible to everyone — for free.
 It puts local residents on an even playing field with speculators so they can take charge of the problem properties in their neighborhood and turn them into assets.